dwatson62/CV/README.md

 I asked my fellow students their opinion of me, these were among their responses:

-#### Helpful and a good comunicator
+#### Helpful and a good communicator

-From pair programming and helping others with their code problems, I am good at explaining my points in an easily understable way, and have a helpful disposition when talking with others.
+From pair programming and helping others with their code problems, I am good at explaining my points in an easily understandable way, and have a helpful disposition when talking with others.

 #### Fast Learner

 I am told I am very a fast learner when it comes to learning new languages and techniques, mainly because I am very experimental by nature and like to try new things.
-Also, I enjoy setting myself new challenges once I become familiar with a new technology (such as my Roulette project above) which helps me to learn much faster.
+Also, I enjoy setting myself new challenges once I become familiar with a new technology (such as my casino project above) which helps me to learn much faster.

 #### Problem solving